The RICO Lawsuit Nobody In Power Wants You To Read

 Massachusetts has a uniquely disturbing structure hidden in plain sight; a mechanism the Boston Globe’s Spotlight Team exposed years ago, then had to sue the courts to get answers about.

-“Show cause” hearings:
+“Show cause” hearings are:

 Held in private offices

-No public record
+Have no public record

 Run by clerks, not judges

-Cases can be dismissed quietly and forever
+Allow cases to be dismissed quietly and forever

-Officers can swear out charges without scrutiny
+Enable officers to swear out charges without scrutiny

 This is not oversight.
 It’s a pressure valve for corruption.